lan-ui/lan-ui/CONTRIBUTING.md

 Add device mode, API version, related log, screenshots and other related information in your pull request if possible.

+NOTE: We assume all your contribution can be licensed under the [Apache License 2.0](https://github.com/didi/cube-ui/blob/master/LICENSE).

 ## Issues

 We love clearly described issues. :)